resolutiongames/DemeoModloaderAPI/readme.md

   loaded.
 The gameContext variable is not initialized.
 This is intended for e.g. mods that disable the intro cutscene or whatever.
 * The ModInformation abstract property - this is called to pull out information about the mod to display in the mod UI ingame.

+### Actually doing stuff

+This modloader API is currently designed as an extremely plain "entry point" to get your code running, and you're expected to hijack whatever you need to in the game to get your mod functionality working.
+We're planning on adding callbacks for various things - for example, when damage is dealt - but we wanted to get a first version out before blindly driving ahead.

+However, all the hooks should be there for you to have callbacks whenever you need.
+For example:

+* If you want to run code every frame, create a new GameObject and attach a MonoBehaviour with an Update method.
+* Similarly, you can write an OnGUI method in your component if you want to do GUI stuff, etc.
+* If you want to know when a new scene is loaded, subscribe to Unity's `SceneManager.sceneLoaded`.

 ### The ModInformation type